Jiazheng-Li/Jiazheng-Li.github.io/content/publication/braiding-topology-symmetryprotected-2023-li/index.md

 - manuscript
 publication: '*arXiv*'
 doi: 10.48550/arXiv.2309.16152
-abstract: Degeneracy points in non-Hermitian systems are of great interest.
-While a framework exists for understanding their behavior in the absence of symmetry, it does not apply to symmetry-protected degeneracy points with reduced codimension.
-  In this work, we investigate the braiding topology and non-abelian conservation rule of these symmetry-protected degenerate points.
-We find that, contrary to simple annihilation, pairwise created symmetry-protected degeneracy points merge into a higher order degeneracy point, which goes beyond the abelian picture.
-We verify these findings using a model Hamiltonian and full-wave simulations in an electric circuit system.
+abstract: The braiding topology in non-Hermitian systems, contributed by degeneracy points in the absence of symmetry, has sparked intense recent interest in exploring complex energy braiding in different disciplines.
+However, the interplay between this braiding topology and symmetries, especially those rendering the original framework inapplicable, remains elusive.
+Here, utilizing algebraic topology, we build the framework for the braiding topology of symmetry-protected degeneracy points, overcoming the challenges posed by the reduced codimension of these degeneracy points.
+The non-Abelian braiding topology is demonstrated with full-wave simulations in circuits.
+Our work empowers researchers across fields to harness symmetry and braid topology in non-Hermitian systems.
 tags:
 - Condensed Matter - Mesoscale and Nanoscale Physics
 - Physics - Optics